koreancanadiansoccer/kcsaweb/deploy-instructions.md

 ## Set up the EC2 instance:

 1. Launch an EC2 instance
+1. Edit up security to inbound for http.
-2. Connect to instance
+1. Connect to instance
-3. Generate ssh deploy key on server and add it to github repo (https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
+1. Generate ssh deploy key on server and add it to github repo (https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)
-4. Connect to it and install NodeJS on it (https://github.com/nodesource/distributions)
+1. Connect to it and install NodeJS on it (https://github.com/nodesource/distributions)

 ## Set up the RDS instance: